There’s so much to do!

 4) Torrent Walk – A fairly gently 2.5 mile walk along side a river and waterfall, best time to go is after heavy rainfall when it’s at its most dramatic.
 Download a printable map here Pop round the corner for tea and cake at Cil-y-coed (worth it when you find it!)

 5) Barmouth Railway Bridge – Park at Morfa Mawddach station and walk to Barmouth over the railway bridge for an ice cream, fish & chips and amazing views.
 This is a very gentle, flat walk, highly recommended if you’re feeling like something relaxing with a treat at the end!
 For the very decadent you can even take the train back to Morfa Mawddach at the end!

 6) Cadair Idris – This is a truly wonderful and famous walk with stunning views which really captures Snowdonia in all its beauty.
 You can choose to walk to the top or just to the lake where you can take a chilly dip in the cool deep waters.
 The walk to the lake is on marked paths so not too hard to navigate.
 Click here for a map and instructions you can download and print.
 There’s a lovely tea room near the car park at the bottom so you can reward yourselves with something yummy!

 7) Castell y Bere – a remote, historically important castle ruin built by Llywelyn ap Iorwerth, also known as Llywelyn the Great, Prince of Gwynedd in the early 13th century.
 More here

 8) Machynlleth – Our nearest town.
 Machynlleth is a lovely place for a wonder and a peruse of the shops.
-There’s several antiques shops, art galleries, supermarkets, a great sweetie shop, cafes and the ever-popular Ian Snow.
+There’s several antiques shops, art galleries, supermarkets, cafes and the ever-popular Ian Snow.
 Wednesday is market day.